Historic Central Bhutan – 11 Days

-Afterwards, drive to the capital, Thimphu (1.5 hours) following the Pachu River.
-Before dinner at the hotel there will be an orientation on Bhutanese etiquette by your guide.
+Afterward, drive to the capital, Thimphu (1.5 hours) following the Pachu River.
+Before dinner at the hotel, there will be an orientation on Bhutanese etiquette by your guide.
 Overnight at your hotel in Thimphu.

 DAY 02: THIMPHU

 Enjoy a full day of sightseeing, including a visit to the National Memorial Chorten, completed by the Royal Queen Mother as a memorial stupa for the Third King who passed away in 1972.
-Continue on to 12th century Changangkha Temple and the Zilukha Nunnery.
+Continue on to the 12th-century Changangkha Temple and the Zilukha Nunnery.

 DAY 03: THIMPHU

 Continue sightseeing in Thimphu.
 Visit the School for Arts and Crafts, The National Library housing the collection of Bhutanese scriptures dating back to the 8th century, the Traditional Paper Factory and a fascinating replica of a medieval farmhouse at the Folk Heritage Museum.

 If there is time, you may visit the nursing pen for the Takin, the national animal of Bhutan, and Tashichhodzong.
 Overnight at your hotel in Thimphu.

 Drive over the Dochu-La pass (3,100 meters), which on a clear day offers an incredible view of Himalayan peaks before descending into balmy Punakha valley (about 3 hrs total driving time).

 Punakha was the ancient capital of Bhutan.
 On arrival, visit Punakha Dzong, the “Palace of Great Happiness” built in 1637 by the Shabdrung.